 It’s summer.
 The hot sun is beating down and the mercury keeps creeping up, up, up.
 Chances are, hypothermia — the condition that occurs when the body’s core temperature cools to dangerously low levels — is the furthest thing from your mind right now.

 Though summer health warnings are most often about things like UV protection and preventing heat exhaustion or stroke, hypothermia is actually a legitimate summertime concern.
-In fact, more people die from hypothermia during the summer each year than during the winter.

 How Does Hypothermia Occur?